aadish1611/AI-Chatbot/README.md

-# AI-Chatbot
+# Chatbot
-A simple and interactive AI-powered chatbot built using HTML, CSS, and JavaScript.
+A simple and interactive chatbot built using HTML, CSS and JavaScript.
 This project demonstrates how to create a conversational interface.

 Feature:
 Clean, responsive chat interface